SAS-DHRH/dhcc-toolkit/content/toolkit/maximal-computing.md

 ### **GPT-n workshops case study**

-Recently I gave some workshops to introduce participants to GPT-n text generators.
-The workshops usually involved an activity in which participants fine-tune a pre-trained model using texts of their choosing.
+In some recent workshops to introduce participants to GPT-n text generators, participants fine-tuned a pre-trained model using texts of their choosing.

 There were good pedagogic reasons to let everyone choose their own input text, e.g. from Gutenberg, for the fine tuning: it turns the activity into a more exciting experiment.
 It also made sense for me to do the activity myself, because (1) it\'s easy to forget details when you\'re describing something from memory and notes, and (2) I know from experience that certain fine-tuning texts will \"work well,\" so we would have at least one interesting output to discuss at the end.

-But in the short time available, I noticed participants often chose arbitrary and / or \"obvious\" input texts (e.g. Shakespeare, or an author they were primed to choose because they had been mentioned earlier in the workshop).
-Likewise, pushed for prep time, I realised I was tending to use the same input texts again and again.
-Furthermore, I would generate hundreds of pages of text, and then only browse the first few - and never use the rest for anything.
+But in the short time available, participants often chose arbitrary and / or \"obvious\" input texts (e.g. Shakespeare, or an author they were primed to choose because they had been mentioned earlier in the workshop).
+Likewise, pushed for prep time, the workshop leader realised they were tending to use the same input texts again and again.
+Furthermore, we would generate hundreds of pages of text, and then only browse the first few - and never use the rest for anything.

 My new rule of thumb: **if I am running a computationally intensive process for educational or demo purposes, do so in a way that doubles as research** (in a loose sense of \"research\").

-For the latest iteration of the workshop I have:
+For the latest iteration of the workshop we have:

 - Explicitly included discussion of carbon costs.
 - Used a recording of myself doing the fine-tuning and text generation.